MantiqCodes/DiscountAppMinimal/README.md

 Examples:

- Please note that
+ Please note that :
-            the value of customerType can only be Employee , Affiliate or Customer .
+            The value of customerType can only be Employee , Affiliate or Customer .

-            the value of memberShipAgeInDays can be any integer, but for effective discount it has to be more
+            The value of memberShipAgeInDays can be any integer, but for effective discount it has to be more
              than 2 years which is 730 days.
 An effective number for this parameter is 731 .

-            the value of nonGroceryItemTotal can any double value .
+           The value of nonGroceryItemTotal can be any double value .

 Case:1